-The real challenge is how to quickly identify the source of community acquired MRSA and how to effectively eradicate these superbugs assuring community safety.
+The real challenge is how to quickly identify the source of community acquired MRSA and how to eradicate these super bugs effectively, assuring community safety.
 Take steps to protect your loved ones from community acquired MRSA.
-Be aware of the danger of contracting MRSA from any source whether in the community or in the hospital.
+Be aware of the danger of contracting MRSA from any source, whether in the community or in the hospital.

-Becoming infected with the MRSA Superbug is a very serious health risk if you are a patient or an employee in a hospital.
-If you have surgery, burns, or a catheter you are at an extremely high risk to develop MRSA.
+Becoming infected with the MRSA Super bug is a grave health risk if you are a patient or an employee in a hospital.
+If you have surgery, burns, or a catheter, you are at an extremely high risk to develop MRSA.
 Some people can be a carrier of MRSA and show absolutely no symptoms, some people don't find out until they experience a wound that doesn't heal correctly.

-On the other hand, some symptoms can be quiet obvious.
+On the other hand, some symptoms can be quite obvious.